Indonesia's Exquisite Birds of Paradise (November 9-18, 2021)

 Day 10 (November 18, 2021)

-After a quick stop for a last swim and refreshments on one of the nearby islands, we will make our way back to the harbour of Sorong.
-Here we will bid farewell to the ship and her crew.
+This morning, we will bid farewell to the ship and her crew.
 Our tenders will take you ashore for your transfer to the airport for your onward travel.